gregives/Squeak/README.md

 <br>

-> An open-source mouse recorder and desktop automation software.
+> An open-source mouse recorder and desktop automation software

 Squeak is an electron app for desktop automation, including controlling the mouse, keyboard input, waiting for a period of time or until a pixel changes colour and more.